-The newly-extended Poster Session will be held on the first day of the conference from 5:30 pm to 7:30 pm, during the AC CONFERENCE Reception.
-Posters will be on display in the conference area, and poster contributors will be available to discuss their results with interested attendees.
-A designated student section will cover current academic research.
+An extended Poster Session was held on the first day of the conference from 5:30 pm to 7:30 pm, concurrent with a Networking Reception.
+Poster contributors discussed their research results with interested attendees.

 Formulating for a New Era: Using New VOC-Exempt and VOC-Compliant Solvents

 The purpose of this presentation is to discuss and detail advances in VOC compliant solvents.
 The presentation will outline a variety of new VOC compliant solvents, their efficacy, how they may perform and where they may be used in coatings and adhesive formulation applications.
 The presentation will also discuss formulating to lower the VOCs of paint and coatings and the effect of these new solvents on the phsyiochemcial characterisitics of the coatings.